 To ensure: i) Program responsibilities are effectively supported and resourced and ii) policies and supporting processes are regularly updated to accommodate changes in Security Assurance best practices.

-Open Source content review and approval
+Open Source Software content review and approval

 Bill of materials

-A process shall exist for creating and maintaining a bill of materials that includes each Open Source component from which the Supplied Software is comprised.
+A process shall exist for creating and maintaining a bill of materials that includes each Open Source Software component from which the Supplied Software is comprised.

 Verification material(s):

-3.3.1.1 A documented procedure for identifying, tracking, reviewing, approving, and archiving information about the collection of Open Source components from which the Supplied Software is comprised.
+3.3.1.1 A documented procedure for identifying, tracking, reviewing, approving, and archiving information about the collection of Open Source Software components from which the Supplied Software is comprised.

-3.3.1.2 Open Source component records for the Supplied Software that demonstrates the documented procedure was properly followed.
+3.3.1.2 Open Source Software component records for the Supplied Software that demonstrates the documented procedure was properly followed.

 Rationale:

-To ensure a process exists for creating and managing an Open Source component bill of materials used to construct the Supplied Software.
+To ensure a process exists for creating and managing an Open Source Software component bill of materials used to construct the Supplied Software.
 A bill of materials is needed to support the systematic review of each component to understand if any Known Vulnerabilities exist

 Security Assurance

-For each Open Source component in the bill of materials for the Supplied Software release under review
+For each Open Source Software component in the bill of materials for the Supplied Software release under review

 Apply method for detecting existence of Known Vulnerabilities